By Samuel Pollen, Deputy Creative Director,

 Some of the most effective communications during this crisis have been about employee pay and benefits—topics that normally wouldn’t gain much traction.
 For example, when they raised hourly wages by $2.

 And remember: now more than ever, customers are wary of empty rhetoric.
 Which means to look good, you need to do good.

 Talking your way out of a crisis

-Already, this crisis has highlighted the remarkable flexibility of many companies—whether that’s local restaurants inventing delivery models from scratch, or breweries switching to hand sanitiser gel production.
+Already, this crisis has highlighted the remarkable flexibility of many companies—whether that’s local restaurants inventing delivery models from scratch, or breweries switching to hand sanitizer gel production.
 Thoughtful, proactive communication is a vital part of this transition.

 Even in these difficult times, life will continue.
 People will still need many products and services—and some of them will be more necessary than ever.
 Meanwhile, on many online channels—search, paid advertising, social media—it will become even harder to make yourself heard.

 Again, good communication will make a critical difference.
 To weather this storm, companies must find ways to adapt—but also, they must find the best way to tell that story.